raphCode/master-thesis-muzero/theory.typ

 concealed.
 @gtheo

+==== !PR

+The concept of perfect recall describes that a !pl never forgets all his past choices and information he got.
+This allows !pls to unabigously separate past, present und future !ss.
+@gtheo

+!Pr is often assumed in !gt, since it is a requirement for e.g. the rationality of !pls, which is explained in @sec_bi_mp.
+@gtheo

 ==== Simultaneous / !Seql Moves

 !Gs can be classified according to whether the !pls make their moves at the same time or